 A Working Partnership between Industry and Education

-UNIVERSITY OF WALES ACHIEVES JAMES ACCREDITATION ON FOUR COURSES JAMES is extremely pleased to confirm that the University of Wales has recently received accreditation on four courses - BSc (Hons) Music Technology, BSc (Hons) Sound Technology, MSc Music Engineering and Production and the BA (Hons) Popular Music.
+UNIVERSITY OF SOUTH WALES ACHIEVES JAMES ACCREDITATION ON FOUR COURSES JAMES is extremely pleased to confirm that the University of South Wales has recently received accreditation on four courses - BSc (Hons) Music Technology, BSc (Hons) Sound Technology, MSc Music Engineering and Production and the BA (Hons) Popular Music.

 Dr Paul Carr, Head of Music and Sound at the University said, “It is great that our three music courses have been re-accredited by JAMES and that our BA Popular Music course has received accreditation for the first time.
 This accreditation is all important for students looking for courses of the best standard and which will give them the skills they need for their future careers.”

 Phil Harding JAMES Chairman added, “We are delighted to have increased the JAMES accredited courses at University of South Wales (formerly Glamorgan University) from two to four.
 We've had an excellent working relationship with the staff and students at the University's Atrium centre, where we consider the studio facilities top class and to current industry standard.
 We are also looking forward to running the JAMES / Gus Dudgeon Foundation summer course, in the fabulous Gus Dudgeon Suite, for the third year in succession."